GEANT-DataPlaneProgramming/int-platform-dpdk/int_p4c-dpdk_dpdk/README.md

 1. Download and install dpdk
     * You can do so using `dpdk-install.sh` script
 2. Download and install p4c compiler
+    * Compiler is part of this repository as a submodule.
+You can find it in a p4c folder.
     * You should follow the instructions in [p4lang/p4c repository](https://github.com/p4lang/p4c)
+    * Or you can use `p4-install.sh` script available in `install` folder.
+(There is also script for installing dependencies)

 3. You should be able to compile and run p4 codes
     * To do so you can either run script `swx_p4c.sh` (before doing so please read [Compile using script](#compile-using-script) section first)
-    * To do so on your on follow [Compile on your own](#compile-on-your-own)
+    * To do so on your own follow [Compile on your own](#compile-on-your-own)

 ### Compile using script
-The script is very simple and therefore before it can be used it needs some care.
+The script is very simple and therefore before use it needs some care.
 1. You need to change some paths
     * Specifically the one stored in `P4C` and `PIPE` variables In `P4C` variable path to the p4c-dpdk compiler should be stored